cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-16-Off-the-starting-line.md

 # What?
-An opensource set of code and acommpaning articles discussing everything from making a high performance set of services to math functions in a managed library.
+An opensource set of code and accompanying articles discussing everything from making a high performance set of services to math functions in a managed library.
 Simple right?
-We want it to support both running on servers as well as directly in a number of UI's such as an excel plugin (everyone loves a good excel plug-in) as well as a modern Chromium UI.
+We want it to support both running on servers as well as directly in a number of UI's such as an excel plug-in (everyone loves a good excel plug-in) as well as a modern Chromium UI.
 We want it to cover a broad range of topics, theories and make it accessible, but also cover a broad range of topics from vectors/gpu's, communications you name it we like fiddling